romac/TypelevelTalk/slides.md

 Moreover, Stainless also checks *PureScala* programs from:

 - Creating null values or unininitalized local variables or fields
-- Cxplicitly throwing an exception
+- Explicitly throwing an exception
-- Cverflows and underflows on sized integer types
+- Overflows and underflows on sized integer types

 # Termination checker

 A *verified* function in stainless is guaranteed to never crash, however, it can still lead to an infinite evaluation.

-Curry-Howard correspondance tells us that non-terminating functions allows us to prove any proposition.

 Stainless therefore provides a termination checker that complements the verification of safety properties.